KavinilavanDK/GAME_PROGRAM-EX--3/README.md

 ## Result
-The default Third Person C
+The default Third Person C is successfully verified